google/closure-templates/documentation/reference/functions.md

     NOTE: see http://userguide.icu-project.org/locale for more "numbers"
     keywords

-1. If called with 4 arguments only, the number of significant digits, otherwise the minimum number of fractional digits to display.
-A value of 0 removes trailing zeros.
+1. The minimum number of fractional digits to display after the decimal point.
+    If argument 5 (maximum fractional digits) is not specificied, then maximum fractional digits will be set to the same value as minimum fractional digits.
+When minimum fractional digits is set to 0, any trailing zeros will be removed.

 1. The maximum number of fractional digits to display.